Image of Edessa: Holy Face of San Silvestro

 This image was kept in Rome's church of San Silvestro in Capite, attached to a convent of Poor Clares, up to 1870, and is now kept in the Matilda chapel in the Vatican Palace.
 It is housed in a Baroque frame added by Sister Dionora Chiarucci, head of the convent, in 1623.
 The earliest evidence of its existence is 1517, when the nuns were forbidden to exhibit it to avoid competition with the Veronica.
 Like the Genoa image, it is painted on board and therefore is likely to be a copy.
-It was exhibited at Germany’s Expo 2000 in the pavilion of the Holy See.
+It was exhibited at Germany's Expo 2000 in the pavilion of the Holy See.

 Veil of Veronica

+Historian Rebecca Rist says that devotion to Saint Veronica was encouraged by Pope Innocent III in part to compete with Constantinople's Mandylion and increase the prestige of Rome and its pope by claiming a similar acheiropoieta, the Veil of Veronica.

-The Veil of Veronica, or Sudarium (Latin for sweat-cloth), often called simply "The Veronica" and known in Italian as the Volto Santo or Holy Face (but not to be confused with the carved crucifix Volto Santo of Lucca), is a Christian relic of a piece of cloth which, according to tradition, bears the likeness of the face of Jesus not made by human hand (i.e., an acheiropoieton).
+In later Western European tradition the main likeness of the face of Jesus not made by human hand (i.e., an acheiropoieton), became the Veil of Veronica, supposedly the cloth offered by Saint Veronica to Jesus so he could wipe his face on the way to his crucifixion.
+That the name "Veronica" may derive from "true image" (alternatively pherenike ("bearer of blessing" in Greek), and the late appearance of this legend, has increased the scepticism of scholars.
+A cloth believed to exist today in the Vatican is supposed to have been brought back to Italy at the time of the Crusades.
+The Veil of Veronica (Sudarium, 'sweat-cloth'), often called simply "The Veronica" and known in Italian as the Volto Santo or Holy Face (but not to be confused with the carved crucifix the Volto Santo of Lucca), is a Christian relic of a piece of cloth which, according to tradition, bears the image of Jesus' face.
 Various existing images have been claimed to be the "original" relic, or early copies of it.

+Accounts of the Veil of Veronica and the Image of Edessa are sometimes confused by scholars.